ymonbru/Diagram-chasing/README.md

 Once there is nothing more to propagate the results can be displayed, en it's possible to extract a proof from the graph.

 ## Limits
-For The moment the proof given in output are pen and paper proof (in english) bu future work to be done is to give a text readable by a proof assitant.
+For The moment the proof given in output are pen and paper proof (in english) but future work to be done is to give a text readable by a proof assitant.

 ## Description of files